Civil and Environmental Engineering

 Our nationally ranked degree programs give you the chance to work with top faculty, who have been recognized for both their research achievements and teaching accomplishments.

-We also provide opportunities for undergraduate and graduate research in our well-equipped labs, including labs focused on geotechnical testing, transportation engineering, environmental engineering, pavements/materials research, and our Large Scale Structures Laboratory, which is one of the largest and most versatile earthquake engineering research facilities in the world.
+We also provide opportunities for undergraduate and graduate research in our well-equipped labs, including labs focused on geotechnical testing, transportation engineering, environmental engineering, pavements/materials research, and our Earthquake Engineering Laboratory, which, combined with the Large Scale Structures Laboratory, comprises the largest and most versatile earthquake engineering research facility in the United States.